-An editorial calendar is a visual workflow that can help your team of content creators manage and schedule their work.
-With an editorial calendar, you can keep track of assignments, writers, editors, content types, promotional channels, due dates and — most importantly — publish dates.
+An editorial calendar is a visual workflow that can help your content creators manage and schedule their work.
+You'll lean on it to keep track of assignments, writers, editors, content types, promotional channels, due dates, and — most importantly — publish dates.

 Step 5: Create high-quality content.